navasmontilla/CAELUM/README.md

 - 4 Riemann Problems (RP) for the Euler equations
 - The colliding thermals test case for the Euler equations with gravity

 Within this test, the program is compiled and executed for every benchmark, giving a *Passed*/*Not Passed* output on the terminal after the execution.
+The results can be visualized in [autotest/autotest.md](autotest/autotest.md)

 ## Example usage

 To setup a simulation case, some Jupyter Notebooks has been created, including all the relevant information for the user:

-- Setting up an atmospheric simulation case (colliding thermals test case): [caseBubble](doc/caseBubble.md)
+- Setting up an atmospheric simulation case (colliding thermals test case): [caseExample](doc/caseExample.ipynb)

 ## Functionality documentation